What is CX and why does it matter?

 Client experience can be defined as the net value of clients’ perceptions and feelings resulting from all interactions with a firm’s brand, people, products, and services.

-In a recent landmark study “The State of Client Experience in Professional Services” where we surveyed 1,305 clients of professional services, a key finding was that clients think of their experience with firms in discrete phases, which have different expectations, needs and satisfaction drivers.
-We call these phases the ‘Five Os of the CX Cycle’ – Opportunity, onboarding, operational, outcome and deliverable, ongoing relationship.
+A recent landmark study by Beaton, “The State of Client Experience in Professional Services”, surveyed 1,305 clients and found that clients perceive their experience in distinct phases.
+Each phase having different expectations, needs and satisfaction drivers.
+We call these phases the ‘Five Os of the CX Cycle’

 The professional services sector is built on relationships that are nurtured and grown over time and is more like a cycle with two components.
 This applies both to the relationship between the firm and client organisation and to the relationships between the individuals within them.

-The customer experience has long been studied in business-to-consumer (B2C) sectors.
-Until recently, however, the experiences of clients in the professions (consulting and accounting, legal, architecture, etc) have been less widely acknowledged and researched.
-It’s useful to understand customer experience because it has many parallels to client experience.
+The customer experience has long been a focus in business-to-consumer (B2C) sectors.
+Until recently, however, the experiences of clients in professional services (such as consulting, accounting, legal, and architecture) have received far less attention and research.
+Yet understanding customer experience is highly relevant, as it shares many parallels with client experience.

 The other term many people know is user experience (UX).
 This most often applies to technology and web-based products that hinge on a user directing their own experience (clicking through a browser, operating a smart phone).
 The UX is how a person feels when interfacing with the system.